superruzafa/visual-scala-reference/_functions/takeWhile.md

 }
 ~~~

-`dropWhile` creates a collection by keeping the longest prefix of elements that satisfy a predicate `p` and discarding the rest.
+`takeWhile` creates a collection by keeping the longest prefix of elements that satisfy a predicate `p` and discarding the rest.

 <figure class="diagram">
   <img src="images/takeWhile.svg" alt="takeWhile function">